Detailed Guide forArchitectural and Civil Drafters in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Architectural and Civil Drafters in California is $57,451 annually, or $27.61 hourly.
+The median wage in 2016 for Architectural and Civil Drafters in California was $57,451 annually, or $27.61 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits offered by employers vary, with large employers generally offering a more comprehensive benefit package.
 These often include sick leave, vacation, health insurance, and retirement plans.